WordPress/jquery-migrate-helper/readme.txt

 * Added logging of deprecation notices in the front end
 * Added admin bar entry to show when deprecations occur
 * Added view of logged deprecations
+* Added dashboard notice encouraging users to remove the plugin if no deprecations have been logged in a while (1 week).
 * Changed the time interval between showing the dashboard nag from 2 weeks to 1 week, as WordPress 5.6 comes closer.

 = v 1.0.1 =